-- Dorothy Briggs Memorial Scientific Inquiry Award: The Dorothy Briggs Memorial Scientific Inquiry Award recognizes an author(s) in the association’s Physical Therapy (PTJ) journal, whose research and discussion has made a measurable contribution to the knowledge base of physical therapy.
+- Dorothy Briggs Memorial Scientific Inquiry Award: The Dorothy Briggs Memorial Scientific Inquiry Award recognizes an author(s) in Physical Therapy (PTJ), whose research and discussion has made a measurable contribution to the knowledge base of physical therapy.

 - Helen J. Hislop Award for Outstanding Contributions to Professional Literature: The Helen J. Hislop Award for Outstanding Contributions to Professional Literature honors a physical therapist who has been actively engaged in writing and publishing professional literature pertaining to the physical therapy profession for at least 10 years.
 A qualifying nominee must have been published in at least 2 separate health care professional journals or has contributed to a minimum of 2 books, monographs, and/or proceedings from scientific meetings.

-- Jack Walker Award: The Jack Walker Award honors an author or team whose published study in Physical Therapy (PTJ) journal presents novel and innovative research related to patient care and advance clinical science, as it pertains to the physical therapy profession.
+- Jack Walker Award: The Jack Walker Award honors an author or team whose published study in Physical Therapy (PTJ)presents novel and innovative research related to patient care and advance clinical science, as it pertains to the physical therapy profession.

 All APTA appointed groups will conduct their work with the Association Organizational Values in mind and in the context of 1) APTA's mission, vision, and strategic plan, and 2) the potential for their work to have implications related to physical therapist assistants, women, diversity, and risk management.